 In 2020, we had three Weaving Voices events.
 We visited and shared recollections from the past with Pālama Settlement, Hawaiʻi’s political leaders, and Kahoʻolawe.
 Each shared space reminded us of the richness and strength of our Hawaiʻi communities—even in hard times, perhaps especially, we have come together and created a tapestry that connects us all in intricate, difficult, and beautiful ways.
 Keep scrolling to find out more about Pālama Settlement, our political past, and the movement to protect Kahoʻolawe.

-In 2021, the Weaving Voices series continues visiting virtual space with communities in Kōloa and looking at Visionary Women in Politics and Education.
+In 2021, the Weaving Voices series continued visiting virtual space with communities in Waialua and Kōloa and looking at Visionary Women in Politics and Education.

 VISIONARY WOMEN IN POLITICS AND EDUCATION